TanmayRanaware/sortsense/README.md

 - FastAPI for the backend framework
 - Next.js for the frontend framework

-## 📞 Support

-For support, email support@sortsense.com or create an issue in this repository.

 ---

 **SortSense** - Making waste management smarter, one upload at a time! ♻️